watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-sr-aware-functions.md

 The following terms are used in this document as defined below:

 * SRv6 Service Function Node: an SR segment endpoint node that provides SR-aware functions as service segments.
-* SRv6 Controller: controls SRv6 services comprehensively, consisting of a PCE, and a Classification Rule Controller.
+* SRv6 Controller: controls SRv6 Forwarding Plane, consisting of a PCE and a Classification Rule Controller.
 * Classification Rule Controller: applies sets of SR Policy and flows to SR source nodes.
 * Service Function Manager: applies service segments to SRv6 service function nodes.